openstack/ironic-specs/specs/approved/support-intel-speed-select.rst

 in the process of provisioning.
 Ironic API service receives the desired configuration in ``node.instance_info.traits`` in the boot request.
 Ironic will then run the deploy template's step matching the trait.
-The deploy template will specify the new ``configure_intel_speedselect`` step which configure the Intel SST-PP configuration and then power on the node.
+The deploy template will specify the new ``configure_intel_speedselect`` step which configures the Intel SST-PP configuration level and then powers on the node.

 Ironic will need below details to configure Intel SST-PP on the node: